 2023 changes

-We have worked with councils to ensure the nominated zones reflect the best locations for agritourism in each LGA.
+We worked with councils to ensure the nominated zones reflect the best locations for agritourism in each LGA.

 The 100 visitors limit to farm gate premises under exempt and complying development no longer applies to pick-your-own produce on farms.
 Farmers now have greater flexibility to invite more visitors to pick and buy their produce.